Bose-Einstein condensate dark matter phase transition from finite temperature symmetry breaking of Klein-Gordon fields: Results

-where we have used the notation $\dot{}=\partial/\partial t$, $|\Psi|^2=\Psi\Psi^*=\rho$, and $\mu=m-\lambda\hbar^2k_B^2T^2/4m$. (\ref{eq:Schrodinger}) is KG's equation in terms of the function $\Psi$ and temperature $T$.
-From (\ref{eq:Schrodinger}) we can notice that in a non-expanding Universe, i.e., $H=0$, when $T=0$ and in the non-relativistic limit, $\Box\rightarrow-\nabla^2$, eq. (\ref{eq:Schrodinger}) becomes the Schr\"odinger equation with an extra term $|\Psi|^2$.
-In this limit this is the Gross-Pitaevskii equation for Bose-Einstein Condensates (BEC), i.e, an approximate equation for the mean-field order parameter.
-The static limit of equation (\ref{eq:Schrodinger}) is the Ginzburg-Landau equation \cite{b16}.
+where we have used the notation $\dot{}=\partial/\partial t$.
+Equation (\ref{eq:Schrodinger}) is KG's equation in terms of the function $\Psi$ (order parameter) and temperature $T$ for an expanding Universe.

+In a non-expanding Universe with zero temperature contributions, $H=T=0$, and in the non-relativistic limit, equation (\ref{eq:Schrodinger}) becomes the Schr\"odinger equation with an external potential, in this case $\phi$.
+In this limit, this results in an analogous equation to that of Gross-Pitaevskii (being exactly the Gross-Pitaevskii equation for Bose-Einstein Condensates, when all the particles are in the ground state of the system, an approximate equation for the mean-field order parameter).

-In what follows we transform the relativistic Gross-Pitaevskii like equation (\ref{eq:Schrodinger}) into its analogous hydrodynamical version \cite{b10,b15}.
-For this, first we expand the function $\Psi$ in its corresponding norm $\hat\rho$ and a phase $S$ as
+The physical content of this generalized Gross-Pitaevskii like equation (\ref{eq:Schrodinger}) may be revealed by reformulating it as a pair of hydrodynamic equations, which are now derived.
+For this, $\Psi$ is expanded in its corresponding amplitude $\hat\rho$ and phase $S$ as

+This is the so called Madelung representation and permits to understand the physical properties of Bose-Einstein condensation in a simpler way \cite{b16}-\cite{b18}.

-Here we will interpret $\hat\rho=\rho/M_T$ as the rate between the number density of particles in the condensed state, $\rho=mn_0=mN_0/a^3$, being $N_0$ the number of particles in condensed state and $M_T $ the total mass of the particles in the system, $S=S(\vec{x},t)$ will be a function related to the velocity field, as we will see later on, being both of them functions of time and position.
+The Madelung representation is well known in the context of the ordinary linear Schr\"odinger equation, and it generalizes to the present cosmological situation without difficulty.
+Here, $\hat\rho=\rho/M_{\mathrm{T}}$ is interpreted as the number density of particles in the system which in this case are not yet in the condensed state (ground plus excited states) and which will be the rate between the mass density of particles $\rho=M_{\mathrm{T}}\hat\rho=M_{\mathrm{T}}\frac{1}{\kappa^2}|\Psi|^2=M_{\mathrm{T}}N/a^3$ and the total mass of particles in the system $M_{\mathrm{T}}$. $N$ represents the total number of particles in the system and finally, $S=S(\vec{x},t)$, will be a function related to the velocity field as will be seen later on.